 © Depositphotos

-Denali National Park is the land where rugged meets breathtaking—quite literally, since it’s home to North America’s tallest peak, Denali, towering at 20,310 feet.
-And whether you’re up for a challenging hike or a wildlife safari, this Alaskan gem delivers.
+Denali National Park is the land where rugged meets breathtaking.
+And it’s home to North America’s tallest peak, Denali, towering at 20,310 feet.
+Whether you’re up for a challenging hike or a wildlife safari, this Alaskan spot delivers the goods.
 Think grizzly bears, wolves, and caribou, all casually living their best life.

 Mount Rainier National Park, Washington